Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presents a novel approach for determining an underapproximation of an unknown nonlinear control system's reachable set which lies on any complete Riemannian manifold.
 By assuming a nonlinear control-affine structure and knowledge of the dynamics at a single point, we can produce a set $\overline{\mathcal{R}}(T,x_0) \subseteq \mathcal{R}^\mathcal{G}(T,x_0)$ which consists of provably reachable trajectories for the unknown system.
 The underapproximation relies on an intermediate approximation of the guaranteed set of reachable states by an ODI $\dot{x} \in \mathcal{V}^\mathcal{G}_x$ where its right-hand side is a set of guaranteed velocities for the unknown nonlinear system.
-We applied novel theoretical results on two systems --- a pendulum and a rotational control system existing in the special orthogonal group $SO(3)$.
-The first example presented a high-level illustration of how the theory could be practically implemented on systems whose trajectories lie on any complete Riemannian manifold.
-We also demonstrate the efficacy of our approach on a system that lies on the more abstract manifold of real orthogonal matrices $SO(3)$ whose structure is not diffeomorphic to the Euclidean space.
+We demonstrate the efficacy of our approach through application on a system that lies on the abstract manifold of real orthogonal matrices $SO(3)$ whose structure is not diffeomorphic to the Euclidean space.

 A natural area of future work is to increase the knowledge of the system dynamics beyond Riemannian Lipschitz bounds, i.e., to utilize additional information to increase the size of our underapproximations without knowledge of the true system dynamics.
 Instead of maximizing the knowledge from just one trajectory, we can incorporate the knowledge from many trajectories.
 This can potentially generalize results to include all underactuated nonlinear control-affine systems by altering the space in which the unknown dynamics lie.
 Another natural extension of this research is to extend the results beyond the deterministic domain and consider how similar methods can apply to models constructed by neural nets with parametric noise.
 This noise would pertain to modeling uncertainty, possibly due to to error in system identification for unknown systems using multiply trajectories.
 Such efforts would provide certifiable capabilities for neural network system models which often lack robust provable performance guarantees.